-Where
+where

-Within the approach developed by Congleton et al~\cite{Congleton_1992}, the wave function $\varphi_{\hyp}$ is defined as the product of $\Lambda$--d wave function and deuteron wave function, assuming deuteron is undisturbed bound object at the core.
+Within the approach developed in Ref.~\cite{Congleton_1992}, the wave function $\varphi_{\hyp}$ is defined as the product of $\Lambda$--d wave function and deuteron wave function, assuming deuteron is undisturbed bound object at the core.
+Therefore

 The Wigner density can be written as the product of the Wigner densities for the $\Lambda$ and deuteron as follows: